A valuable team member

 AI is often described as a valuable team member.
 It supposedly delivers smarter answers than many people, never gets tired and is always available.
 It doesn’t complain either.
 And it needs neither vacation nor a raise nor any of those exhausting performance reviews.
 It just delivers.
 At the push of a button.
 At any hour.

-Let that sink in.
-Not what’s being said about AI.
-But what’s being said about us.
+You have to let that sink in.
+Not what is being said about AI, but what is being said about us along the way.

-When you describe a team member and the first quality is “never gets tired,” your problem isn’t technology.
-Your problem is that you expect people never to get tired.
-AI doesn’t become the ideal because it’s so good.
-It becomes the ideal because people can’t meet the standard we’ve silently set.
+When you describe a team member and the first quality is “never gets tired”, then your problem isn’t technology.
+Your problem is that you expect humans to never get tired.
+AI doesn’t become the ideal because it is so good.
+It becomes the ideal because humans don’t meet the standard we have silently set.

-I’ve worked in teams where the best moments didn’t come from efficiency.
+I’ve worked on teams where the best moments didn’t come from efficiency.
 They came from friction.
-From someone who said: This doesn’t make sense.
-From an unplanned pause.
-From an objection that blew up the entire plan.
-Those weren’t mistakes but the value of the team.
+From someone who said: that doesn’t make sense.
+From a break that wasn’t planned.
+From an objection that threw the whole plan overboard.
+Those weren’t mistakes, they were the value of the team.

-A tool that never disagrees doesn’t deliver better results.
+A tool that never pushes back doesn’t deliver better results.
 It delivers confirmed results.
-The difference is the one between a mirror and a counterpart.
+The difference is between a mirror and a counterpart.
 A mirror shows you what you want to see.
 A counterpart shows you what you don’t (yet) see.

 The metaphor goes further.
 AI as colleague, as sparring partner.
-The language gets more and more human.
-But the expectations stay mechanical.
-No sparring partner who challenges or questions you.
-Just a colleague without opinions.
+The language is becoming more and more human.
+But the expectations remain mechanical.
+Not a sparring partner who challenges or questions you, but a colleague without an opinion.

 What bothers me isn’t the AI at all.
-It’s the image of humans behind it that is now becoming clear.
+It’s the image of the human being behind it that’s now becoming visible.

-In every company I’ve advised, there was the same desire that nobody ever says out loud: employees who function.
-Who don’t cause trouble, don’t push back and don’t call in sick.
+In every company I’ve consulted for, there was the same longing, one that’s never spoken out directly: employees who function.
+Who don’t make trouble, don’t resist and don’t call in sick.
 The ideal machine in human form.
-AI now promises that literally.
-And suddenly it becomes visible how people think about people.
+AI now promises exactly that, literally.
+And suddenly it becomes visible how humans think about humans.

 The sentence “AI is a valuable team member” says more about the company than about the AI.
-It says: We want output.
-Not the uncomfortable colleague who has a different opinion and happens to be right.
-We want someone who delivers without asking questions.
+It says: we want output.
+Not the uncomfortable colleague with a different opinion who is also right about it.
+We want someone who delivers without asking.

 That works for routine tasks.
-For everything standardized and repeatable.
-For everything else it’s a loss you don’t see right away.
-Without friction and resistance it feels productive.
-Until the decisions become increasingly synthetic and nobody questions them anymore.
+For everything that is standardised and repeatable.
+For everything else it’s a loss that you don’t see right away.
+Without friction and resistance, it feels productive.
+Until the decisions become more and more synthetic and nobody asks questions anymore.

-A valuable team member disagrees with you when you’re wrong.
-It gets tired when it’s worked too much and takes a break that is often necessary to question and reconsider decisions.
-That’s not a bug but a value.
-We have to ask ourselves: What do we lose when we get what we always wished for?
+A valuable team member contradicts you when you are wrong.
+It gets tired when it has worked too much and takes a break, which is often necessary to question and reconsider decisions.
+Things like that aren’t a bug, they are a value.
+We have to ask ourselves the question: what do we lose when we get what we always wanted?

 How these texts are written is explained here.